 What is a double treble crochet stitch?
 The name of this stitch is such a mouthful, anyone would think it is an elaborate and complicated stitch!
-Double treble crochet stitch is also sometimes called Double Triple stitch.
+However, it is really easy and is one of the tallest and fastest stitches.
+Double treble crochet stitch is also sometimes called double triple stitch or double triple crochet.
 Its abbreviation is DT or Dtr.

-This stitch creates a loose and holey fabric that works up quickly and is useful for lacy designs.
-This tutorial is for the US version of the double treble stitch.
-The UK version of the same stitch is called a triple treble.
+The double treble crochet stitch creates a loose and holey fabric that works up quickly and is useful for lacy designs.

 Crochet Conversion Chart Us vs Uk